Skip to main content

 Recent transaction activity in Culver City has remained active relative to many Los Angeles submarkets, even while financing costs have kept some buyers on the sidelines.
 What stands out is buyer depth.
 You still see private investors, 1031 exchange buyers, and experienced value add operators competing for well located assets, especially properties near downtown and near the E Line corridor.

-Per unit pricing has generally held in a premium Westside band, with stronger properties and better locations pushing above average metrics and older operationally heavy assets trading at discounts that reflect capex and regulatory complexity.
-In other words, the market is still clearing, but buyers are underwriting much more carefully.
-That is healthy and it creates opportunities for disciplined acquisitions.
+Pricing can hold a premium for stronger properties and better locations, while older operationally heavy assets may trade at discounts that reflect capex and regulatory complexity.
+In other words, the market can still clear, but buyers are underwriting much more carefully.

 We also continue to see demand for smaller apartment buildings where local operators can move quickly and compete on certainty.
 In Culver City, execution risk matters.
 Sellers respond to buyers who understand the city, understand rent regulation, and can close without re trading based on issues that should have been caught in early diligence.